- What are wireless charging systems?

 - Logistics application: industrial trucks

 - Medical equipment: insulin pumps, defibrillators and hearing aids

 Even though it is called wireless charging, the transmitter device (charging pad) needs to be plugged in to the mains power.
-However, it is called wireless charging because the receiver device (for example a phone) does not need to be plugged in anywhere with wire.
+However, it is called wireless charging because the receiver device (for example a phone) does not need to be plugged in anywhere.

 The most common technology used for power transfer in WPT systems is inductive coupling.
-Inductive coupling is usually used in WPT systems due to high efficiency at short separation distances.
-It’s operational frequency is between 85-205kHz.
+Inductive coupling is usually used in WPT systems due to its high efficiency at short separation distances.
+Its operational frequency is between 85-205kHz.

-In inductive coupling transmitter and receiver coil are used to transfer energy using magnetic fields (Etemadrezaei, 2018).
+In inductive coupling a transmitter and a receiver coil are used to transfer energy using magnetic fields (Etemadrezaei, 2018).
 Electromagnetic induction is based on Faraday’s Law on induction according to which electromotive force is created with changing magnetic field when magnetic field and electric conductor, such as a wire, move relative to one other.
-There are also capacitive coupling and noncapacitive coupling techniques but they are not used as often as inductive coupling.
+There are also capacitive coupling and non-capacitive coupling techniques, but they are not used as often as inductive coupling.

 Qi wireless power transfer standard is the most common application for inductive charging and it is maintained by Wireless Power Consortium (WPC).
 Most of the wireless chargers we test at Verkotan comply with the Qi wireless power transfer standard.
 The Qi standard defines charging distances up to 4 cm and provides wireless charging of 5-15 watts of power to small electronic devices.
 WPC members have work in progress to increase the maximum charging power of Qi wireless power transfer standard up to 60 watts in the future, mainly for laptop and tablet charging.
 Products that have the Qi logo are Qi-Certified and they have been tested to show compatibility and safety.